Wissididom/poke-guesser-bot/README.md

 The Poké-guesser Bot is a discord bot which selects random pokémon and asks the user to guess the pokémon name.
 The bot automatically tracks the score of participating users.
 It also recognizes a number of admin commands, and player commands such as catching pokémon, and displaying the leaderboard.

-## Progress

-This bot project is currently in progress.
-It is currently able to generate new pokémon, message the discord server, understand guesses, commands, and has a functional leaderboard.
-There are still a few kinks to be ironed out, including presenting the leaderboard in a nicer way, and adding functionality for the bot to operate in a single channel, and differentiate admin status or roles.

 ## Background

-This bot was built thanks to one of my friends, Pokketmuse, who reached out to me about this idea.
-She is a Twitch streamer who has a discord channel where she runs a few custom events for the users in the channel.
-One of these events is a Pokémon Guessing game she manually operated.
+A few months ago, one of my friends Pokketmuse reached out to me about a coding idea.
+She is a Twitch streamer who has a discord server where she runs a few custom events for the users in the channel.
+One of these events is a Pokémon Guessing game she ran on pen & paper.
 In a nutshell, the game was to guess a daily pokémon, and the players were tracked on a leaderboard.
-Her goal was to practice convert this manual game into a bot, and to practice JavaScript at the same time.
+She wanted a bot that could automate this process.

 I fell in love with this idea immediately.
 I have wanted to build a discord bot for a very long time.
-I also have wanted to apply my JavaScript knowledge for a while as well, but never had a good opportunity.
-This project gave me an opportunity to kill two birds with one stone, so I got to work right away!
+I also have wanted to apply my JavaScript knowledge for a while as well as I have not completed any javascript projects yet.
+This project gave me an opportunity to kill two birds with one stone!

 # Usage